 (B) Subject to any other form of rent or price control through a public entity’s valid exercise of its police power; or occupied by lower or very low income households.

-(c) If the applicable city, county, or city and county determines that the development is inconsistent with at least one of the objective planning standards delineated in paragraph (2) of subdivision (b), then it must provide the development proponent written documentation of which standard or standards the development is not consistent with, as well as explain why the development is not consistent with that standard or standards, all within thirty (30) calendar days of submittal of the development to the local government pursuant to this section.
-If the documentation described in this subsection fails to identify the objective standard or standards that the development is not consistent with, if it fails to provide an explanation of why it is inconsistent therewith, or if it is not provided to the development proponent within thirty (30) calendar days of submittal, then for the purposes of this section, the development shall be deemed to satisfy paragraph (2) of subdivision (b) of this section.
+(d) The city, county, or city and county shall determine whether the project is consistent with the criteria included in subdivision (c) and with the objective planning standards delineated in paragraph (2) of subdivision (c), including consistency with objective design review standards, within ninety (90) days after an application under this section is deemed complete.
+The planning standards shall be applied to facilitate and accommodate development at the density permitted on the site and proposed by the development.
+If the city, county, or city and county determines that the development is inconsistent with at least one of the objective planning standards delineated in paragraph (2) of subdivision (c), then it must provide the applicant with written documentation of which standard or standards the development is not consistent with, and an explanation of the reasons why the development is not consistent with that standard or standards.
+If the local agency’s response fails to identify the objective standard or standards that the development is not consistent with, fails to provide an explanation of why it is inconsistent therewith, or if it is not provided to the applicant within ninety (90) calendar days of the date that the application is deemed complete, then for the purposes of this section, the development shall be deemed to satisfy paragraph (2) of subdivision (c) of this section.

-(d) Any design review of the development shall not exceed ninety (90) days from the submittal of the development to the local government pursuant to this section, and shall not in any way inhibit, chill, or preclude the ministerial approval provided by this section and the effect thereof.

-(e) A development that satisfies subdivision (b) of this section shall not be subject to the requirements of Section 65589.5 of the Government Code in order to be

-accorded by right status under this section.

-(f) This section does not relieve an applicant or public agency from complying with the Subdivision Map Act (Division 2 (commencing with Section 66410)).
+(e) This section does not relieve an applicant or public agency from complying with the Subdivision Map Act (Division 2 (commencing with Section 66410)).

-(g) The review of a permit, license, certificate, or any other entitlement by any public agency with land-use authority over any development that satisfies subdivision (b) of this section shall be ministerial.
+(f) The review of a permit, license, certificate, or any other entitlement by any public agency with land-use authority over any development that satisfies subdivision (c) of this section shall be ministerial.

-(h) This section shall be enforceable pursuant to a writ of mandate issued pursuant to Section 1085 of the Code of Civil Procedure.
+(g) This section shall be enforceable pursuant to a writ of mandate issued pursuant to Section 1085 of the Code of Civil Procedure.

-(i) The development applicant or development proponent may submit information describing the development pursuant to Government Code Section 65400.1(a).
+(h) The development applicant or development proponent may submit information describing the development pursuant to Government Code Section 65400.1(a).

-(j) The Legislature finds and declares that this section shall be applicable to all cities and counties, including charter cities, because the Legislature finds that the lack of affordable housing is a matter of vital statewide importance.
+(i) The Legislature finds and declares that this section shall be applicable to all cities and counties, including charter cities, because the Legislature finds that the lack of affordable housing is a matter of vital statewide importance.

-(k) Any and all individuals displaced by a development that is approved through the ministerial process authorized by this section shall be accorded relocation assistance as provided in the California Real Property Acquisition and Relocation Assistance Act, set forth in Chapter 16, commencing with Government Code Section 7260.
-The development proponent shall be responsible for paying for relocation assistance expenses incurred by any local agency as a result of this section.
+(j) Any and all individuals displaced by a development that is approved through the ministerial process authorized by this section shall be accorded relocation assistance as provided in the California Real Property Acquisition and Relocation Assistance Act, set forth in Chapter 16, commencing with Government Code Section 7260.
+The development applicant shall be responsible for paying for relocation assistance expenses incurred by any local agency as a result of this section.

 (l) This section shall apply, notwithstanding anything to the contrary contained in this code or in any other law.